adam-funk/pi-tilt/README.md

 ## Acknowledgements and notes

-* Forked from https://github.com/atlefren/pytilt and updated to Python 3
+* Derived from https://github.com/atlefren/pytilt and updated to Python 3

 * The code in `blescan-py` is adapted from https://github.com/switchdoclabs/iBeacon-Scanner-